Hidden Threats: How to deal with Website Malware

 - hidden redirects on visitors’ mobiles and search engines to malicious or promo websites – in order to inject visitors or cash out of digital subscriptions.

-What are the consequences of site malware activity?
+What are the consequences of website malware activity?

 All this malicious activity on a website may lead to the hosting provider blocking the account or VPS.
 Because it affects hosting security and their reputation.
 That’s why it’s very important to identify the threat and malware ASAP.
 So, keep eye on your website files and pages for danger flags.